CustomGPT-Ai-Coupon-Code/.github/README.md

 In today’s fast-moving AI world, businesses and individuals crave personalized solutions that adapt to their exact needs.
 This is where **CustomGPT AI** steps in as a game-changer.
 Whether you’re a startup, an entrepreneur, or a content creator, CustomGPT AI empowers you to design your own powerful AI chatbot — tailored to your data, your tone, and your audience — all without any coding skills required.

 ## 🎯 What is CustomGPT AI?

-**CustomGPT AI** is an advanced platform that lets you create your own GPT-based AI assistants using your unique content.
+nts using your unique content.
 Instead of relying on generic, pre-trained models, you can upload your files, website content, FAQs, PDFs, and more.
 The AI then trains on your material, ensuring accurate, on-brand, and contextually relevant responses for your customers or audience.

-In essence, CustomGPT turns **OpenAI’s cutting-edge GPT technology** into a fully customized solution for your business.
+In essence, CustomGPT turns **OpenAI’s
+**CustomGPT AI** is an advanced platform that lets you create your own GPT-based AI assista cutting-edge GPT technology** into a fully customized solution for your business.

 ---